Hate Nazis, Not Free Speech

 I’ll grant that this example is a bit extreme, but art tends to rely on hyperbole to get the point across, and there are few better examples of what I’m talking about here.
 If you start regulating what people can say and think, it’s only a matter of time before the people who say or think things you disagree with become criminals.

-So yeah, those Nazis protesting in Charlottesville are evil, but for the sake of our nation, for the sake of our future, we can’t rely on the government to drown them out.
+So yeah, those Nazis protesting are evil, but for the sake of our nation, for the sake of our future, we can’t rely on the government to drown them out.
 No, that power must remain with we the people.
 And buddy, we’re not without power.
 The easiest way to shut down hate is to show them what we really think of them.
 Counter protest.
 Flood social media.
 If any of them own businesses, start boycotts.

 But don’t, for the love of the American way of life, try to make hate speech illegal.
 Down that path lies the very thing we fight to prevent.